Cricket: England V Sri Lanka 1st Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 1st Test Scoreboard

-Scoreboard at the close of Sri Lanka's first innings on the first day of the first Test against England at Old Trafford on Wednesday

-Manchester, (APP - UrduPoint / Pakistan Point News - 21st Aug, 2024) Scoreboard at the close of Sri Lanka's first innings on the first day of the first Test against England at Old Trafford on Wednesday:
+Manchester, (APP - UrduPoint / Pakistan Point News - 22nd Aug, 2024) Scoreboard at stumps on the first day of the first Test between England and Sri Lanka at Old Trafford on Wednesday:

 Sri Lanka 1st Innings